AndreaPrestia/Felis/README.md

 **Subscribe to a topic with Subscribe**

-This method is used to subscribe to a topic using an IAsyncEnumerable to stream data.
+This method is used to subscribe to a topic.
+The **Subscribe** method returns an an IAsyncEnumerable to stream data.

 ```
-var subscription = _messageBroker.Subscribe("test", null);

 try
 {
-    await foreach (var message in subscription.GetNextAvailableMessageAsync(stoppingToken))
+    await foreach (var message in _messageBroker.Subscribe("test", null, stoppingToken))
     {
         _logger.LogDebug(
-            $"Received message for subscriber {subscription.Id} - test: {JsonSerializer.Serialize(message)}");
+            $"Received message: {JsonSerializer.Serialize(message)}");
     }
 }
 catch (Exception ex)
 {
     _logger.LogError(ex, ex.Message);
 }
-finally
-{
-    _messageBroker.UnSubscribe("test", subscription);
-}
 ```
-The example above create a subscription entity and listen for message available at "test" topic.
+The example above listens for messages available at "test" topic.
-The subscriber above is not marked as exclusive, so in case of a message published in queue mode a load balancing of subscribers will be adopted by Felis.
+The subscription above is not marked as exclusive, so in case of a message published in queue mode a load balancing of subscribers will be adopted by Felis.

 ***Parameters***